 - Educational Commission for Foreign Veterinary Graduates (ECFVG)

 - US Graduates – An official transcript showing the degree and date you received your Veterinary degree from a AVMA-accredited college in the U.S. The transcript must be sent directly from your college to the Board.

 - If you are a student in your final year of an AVMA-accredited veterinary program, you may apply to take the NAVLE before graduation.
 You must submit a letter from your school verifying that you are a veterinary student in good standing and the date on which you are expected to receive your degree.
 The Board office must receive a final transcript from your school, showing your degree and graduation date, in order to approve you for a license.

 For a list of AVMA-accredited colleges, see AVMA Veterinary Education.

 Temporary Permits and Licenses

-- A temporary permit applies to nonresident veterinarians who are validly licensed in another jurisdiction and requesting to work temporarily in Delaware.
-The requirements are listed in the Requirement for All Applicants section above.
+A temporary permit applies to nonresident veterinarians who are validly licensed in another jurisdiction and requesting to work temporarily in Delaware.
+The requirements are listed in the Requirements section above.